KashN9sh/urich/docs/index.md

 # Urich

-**Async DDD framework for microservices on Starlette.** Compose your app from module objects with `app.register(module)` — one consistent style for domain, events, RPC and discovery.
+**Urich helps teams building Python microservices who want DDD/CQRS without a heavy framework** — one consistent style for domain, events, RPC and discovery, like FastAPI with routers.

+Compose your app from module objects with `app.register(module)`.

 ---